owenfriend24/temple/8_rsa.md

 batch_sl.sh AC_weak gm
 ```

-### 3. extract RS values from specific clusters or ROI's
+### 3. extract RS values from specific clusters or a priori ROI's
 1. extracts RS values for each comparison from each subject within ROI
 2. merge/format RS values in subject-level CSV
 3. aggregate across subjects for master CSV file